-How we handle your homeowners or condominium association in Oak Hill
+How we deal with your homeowners or condominium association in Oak Hill

-We require that the tenant abide by all community and association rules.
-To assist us in this duty, we ask that the landlord leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the renter abide by all community and association rules.
+To guide us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Sometimes, you'll need to hand over the old passes before new passes can be issued.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+In some communities, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a free archive for property owners in Oak Hill
+a good source for landlords in Oak Hill

-- Before you put a renter in your property in Oak Hill
+- Before you put a renter in your rental property in Oak Hill

 - Collections and evictions